Estimated reading time: 9 minutes

 Use lightweight base images that include only the necessary libraries and dependencies for your applications.

-The official NVIDIA CUDA images are optimized for performance and include all necessary drivers and libraries.
+To use Docker with CUDA, you’ll need to use the official NVIDIA CUDA images optimized for performance and include all necessary drivers and libraries.

 FROM nvidia/cuda